 Notes: Achievable reduction in the area of ER visits by home health clients of 20% is designed to be the first step in a targeted reduction we expect to see over the next 3 years in this population.
-Work on the primary care home expansion, as well as outreach into our residential facilities for provision of previously excluded services will be factors in achieving this goal.
+Work on the primary care home expansion, as well as outreach into our residential facilities for provision of previously excluded services will be factors in achievina this anal.

-FH Unscheduled ED Visits by Home Health Clients Annual Trend Vs Target 100 80 Visit Rate 60 40 20 2013/2014 2014/2015 2015/2016 2016/2017 2017/2018 Sep2017-Sep2018 Actual - Target
+FH Unscheduled ED Visits by Home Health Clients Annual Trend Vs Target 100 80 60 40 20 2013/2014 2014/2015 2015/2016 2016/2017 2017/2018 Dec2017-Nov2018

-So far this fiscal year, Fraser Health has seen 95.8 unplanned emergency visits for every 100 Home Health clients, which misses the targeted rate of 75.8 per 100 Home Health clients.
-We are trending higher than the same quarter last year, but given the long-term nature of this indicator, mitigation strategies will take time to reduce this rate.
+So far this fiscal year, Fraser Health has seen 95.0 unplanned emergency visits for every 100 Home Health clients, which misses the targeted rate of 75.8 per 100 Home Health clients.
+We are trending slightly higher than the same quarter last year, but given the long-term nature of this indicator, mitigation strategies will take time to reduce this rate.

-While none of our communities have yet managed to meet the target, Chilliwack, Agassiz/Harrison, New Westminster, and Tri-cities have shown modest improvement over the last four quarters.
+While none of our communities have yet managed to meet the target, communities of Agassiz-Harrison, Burnaby, Chilliwack, Mission, New Westminster and Tricities have shown modest improvement over the last six quarters.